-• The MMU recommends a comprehensive review of the ways in which the solution based dfax allocation method is implemented.
+- The MMU recommends a comprehensive review of the ways in which the solution based dfax allocation method is implemented.
 The goal for such a process would be to ensure that the most rational and efficient approach to implementing the solution based dfax method is used in PJM.
-Such an approach should allocate costs consistent with benefits and appropriately related to data access and complete explanations of cost impacts should be addressed.
-The goal should be to remove barriers to competition from nonincumbent transmission providers.
+Such an approach should allocate costs consistent with benefits and appropriately calibrate the incentives for investment in new transmission capability.
+No replacement approach should be approved until all potential alternatives, including the status quo, are thoroughly reviewed.
+(Priority: Medium.
+First reported 2020.
+Status: Not adopted.) - The MMU recommends changing the minimum distribution factor in the allocation from 0.01 to 0.00 and adding a threshold minimum usage impact on the transmission facilities.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.)

-45 The FERC accepted tariff provisions that exclude supplemental projects from competition in the RTEP.
+The FERC accepted tariff provisions that exclude supplemental projects from competition in the RTEP.
 162 FERC ¶ 61,129 (2018), reh'g denied, 164 FERC ¶ 61,217 (2018).

-46 In recent decisions addressing competing proposals on end of life projects, the Commission accepted a transmission owner proposal excluding end of life projects from competition in the RTEP process, 172 FERC ¶ 61,136 (2020), reh'g denied, 173 FERC ¶ 61,225 (2020), affirmed, American Municipal Power, Inc., et al. v.
+In recent decisions addressing competing proposals on end of life projects, the Commission accepted a transmission owner proposal excluding end of life projects from competition in the RTEP process, 172 FERC ¶ 61,136 (2020), reh'g denied, 173 FERC ¶ 61,225 (2020), affirmed, American Municipal Power, Inc., et al. v.
 FERC, Case No. 20-1449 (D.C.
 Cir.
 November 17, 2023), and rejected a proposal from PJM stakeholders that would have included end of life projects in competition in the RTEP process, 173 FERC ¶ 61,242 (2020).